-Otten ran in support of limited government, focusing on growing jobs, protecting family values, defending the 2nd Amendment, and supporting the community.
+Otten runs in support of limited government, focusing on growing jobs, protecting family values, defending the 2nd Amendment, and supporting the community.

-“We must promote real economic development by lowering taxes and reducing government regulation,” Otten said.
+“We must promote real economic development by keeping taxes low and reducing government over-regulation,” Otten said.
 “South Dakotans expect small, responsible and open government.
-That’s what I ran on, and that’s what I’ll work hard for in Pierre.”
+That’s what I ran on, and that’s what I work hard for in Pierre.”